 By purchasing a virtual phone number from a subscription-based service provider, users can choose from a selection of local and/ or toll-free numbers around the world to meet their needs, whether that is to solve B2B issues or route calls to establish a new point of contact (if you’re on vacation, for example).
 After being activated, incoming calls to the virtual phone number are automatically redirected to the rerouted number of your choice.
 Some of the more popular destinations for call forwarding include landlines, call centers, and mobile phones.
 By using call forwarding, you can essentially make your business accessible around the clock, 24/7.

-What is call forwarding?
 Enabling calls to be made to a certain number, and having them automatically transferred to your preferred line.

 What is Call Forwarding for Businesses?

-There are a number of benefits when it comes to applying call forwarding via virtual phone number to your business.
+There are a number of benefits when it comes to applying call forwarding via a virtual phone number to your business.

 First, you don’t have to establish a brick-and-mortar presence in new targeted markets.
 With adequate advertising and promotion, callers will assume that your business has an office in their city.
 Many businesses don’t require having a dedicated office to run, so this approach can drastically reduce overheads that normally prevent a business’ expansion.

 A virtual phone number is a cost-effective alternative employing additional staff and securing a lease.
-If you find that your business hasn’t gained traction in that potential market, it’s not a big deal: call forwarding services can be canceled in minutes, which is much more complicated than having close a physical office and letting staff go.
+If you find that your business hasn’t gained traction in that potential market, it’s not a big deal: call forwarding services can be canceled in minutes, which is much more complicated than having closed a physical office and letting staff go.

 Thirdly, call forwarding creates a seamless integration into your current business model.
 There’s no need to train new staff with complicated software or shell out funds for expensive hardware to handle call-forwarding capabilities.
 Instead, a service provider like Global Call Forwarding offers easy-to-use software with an intuitive dashboard that can be used with any device that you normally use in your business’ operations.